 TRANSFER OF DATA ABROAD

-Within the scope of the purposes described in this statement, the Community does not transmit the data provided to other subjects with offices in countries located outside the territory of the European Union.
+Within the the purposes described in this statement, the Community does not transmit the data provided to other subjects with offices in countries located outside the territory of the European Union.

 RIGHTS OF INTERESTED PARTIES: